 1. Internal resources can’t do it all.

-I can’t tell you how many discussions I’ve had with rehab centers that say “we have a person”, “our marketing person is doing just fine”, “our outreach coordinator does a great job with that, thanks”, and the list goes on.
+I can’t tell you how many discussions I’ve had with drug rehab centers that say “we have a person”, “our marketing person is doing just fine”, “our outreach coordinator does a great job with that, thanks”, and the list goes on.

-I’ve always found it interesting to get these types of replies because I find it nearly impossible for any one person to do it all.
+I’ve always found it interesting to get these types of replies from recovery centers because I find it nearly impossible for any one person to do it all.
 However, it is possible their outreach person or their “person” is doing a fine job but chances are they’re doing a good job in only one or possibly two particular aspects of digital marketing.

-Well thought out, carefully crafted websites is an art form, but the reality is rehab centers should NEVER just design a site and call it a day.
+Well thought out, carefully crafted websites is an art form, but the reality is drug rehab centers should NEVER just design a site and call it a day.

 This may come across as a puzzling statement, but if you went through the process of designing your responsive website and did nothing more to it, you’re doing your facility and your bottom line a horrible injustice.